-The world is changing around us, and as a company, we’ve really needed to evolve to thrive in this shifting landscape.
-You know, we’re always reinventing our business to try and stay ahead of culture and technology.
+The world is changing around us, and as a company, we needed to evolve to thrive in this shifting landscape.
+We’re constantly reinventing our business to try and stay ahead of culture and technology.

-Core foundation of our company goal was to create a culture and an environment that enables our people to do the best work that they are proud of.
+The core foundation of our company goal was to create a culture and an atmosphere that allows our people to do the best work that they are proud of.
 As a company that takes pride in building a business that matters, we wanted to position ourselves within an area we feel our brand could thrive and live by example.

-Our work revolves around three things: brand experience, business design, and development.
-The core idea that runs throughout our years of practice is people-centricity: First and foremost, we think about people who will end up using what we’re creating.
+Our work revolves around brand experience, business design, and development.
+The essence that runs throughout our years of practice is people-centricity: First and foremost, we think who will end up utilising what we’re creating.

 "Brands have typically combined experiences with services, but experiences are a distinct offering, as different from services as services are from goods."